miikanissi/miikanissi.com/content/posts/email-setup-with-mbsync-mu4e.md

 Sync All
 ```

-**Note**: If you have 2FA enabled you might need to use an app specific password.
+**Note**: If you have 2FA enabled, you might need to use an app specific password.
 Confirm this from your email provider.

 **Note2**: See